-Other Experiential Program Options
+Other Experiential Program Options-

 You can participate in 1-2 week short-term professional development opportunities and volunteer group projects available in select sites during Winter, Spring and Summer Breaks.

-For more information about any of these experiential programs, please go to studiesabroad.com/experience
+For more information about any of these experiential programs, please go to studiesabroad.com/experience.

 You will receive an acceptance email and an email that will give you a username and password to your ISA student portal.
 Please note that the ISA given password will expire after 5 days.

-you will receive access to your on-line ISA student portal, where you can view forms and payment information that pertain to your program.
+You will not receive an acceptance packet in the mail.
+Instead you will receive access to your on-line ISA student portal, where you can view forms and payment information that pertain to your program.

 There are many different housing options and they vary from site to site.
 Please reference the housing

 section under each program on the website for details.